1112zakaria/tyler-pico-thing/README.md

 - conflict in python types

 Found this library mfrc522 card reader for circuitpython: https://github.com/domdfcoding/circuitpython-mfrc522
+- Refer to the examples here to learn how to use the library: https://github.com/domdfcoding/circuitpython-mfrc522/tree/master/examples

 Note: this library above seems to depend on adafruit-circuitpython-busdevice, which is not built into CircuitPython and can be installed using the following instructions: